-With the 2020 U.S. election apparently behind us, today’s chart takes a unique look at the presidential cycle.
+With the 2020 U.S. election behind us, today’s chart takes a unique look at the presidential cycle.

 Today’s chart illustrates how the majority of major stock market tops have occurred during a presidential election year (plus or minus one quarter).

 One theory for this phenomenon is that the party in power will make difficult economic decisions in the early years of a presidential election cycle.

 Then, as a new election approaches, the acting administration will do everything within its power to stimulate the economy to increase the odds of re-election.

 With this in mind, forward-looking investors adjust their holdings well in advance of these policy shifts.